ThomasLengeling/devart-template/project_posts/2014-02-05-Particles-and-Triangulation.md

 ![Example Image](../project_images/particles-noCenter.png "Mesh")

 Once having a real time particle system that has interaction forces like repulsion and attraction the next step is feed the points to a Delaunay triangulation algorithm.

-The library for the triangulation is ciTr
+We tryed many Delaunay triangulations that are available in the web like polyTri, s-hull, built in cinder triangulation and triangle.
+The one that worked best for us was triangle [triangle](http://www.cs.cmu.edu/~quake/triangle.html)

 The triangulation that i'm using can execute the Delaunay triangulation of more than 3000 points in real time.